Skip to content

 This is not a straightforward answer - certain minor repairs may not require consent e.g. re-pointing.

-Where the works involve the removal, alteration or replacement of any of the buildings thermal elements, this is controllable works requiring the submission of a building regulation application.
+Works involving the removal, alteration or replacement of a building thermal element requires the submission of a building regulation application.
 Examples of such works would be the removal or provision of internal wall finishes / renewal of flat or pitched roof coverings/ replacement of ceilings / replacement of external wall claddings / renewal of ground floors or floors over unheated areas.
 As a result of such works it may be necessary for you to upgrade the buildings thermal insulation.
-Refer to Conservation of Fuel and Power 2006 - Guide Note 24 (2) 79.26 KB
+Refer to Conservation of Fuel and Power 2006 - Guide Note 24 (2) Link to Adobe PDF file .

-Guidance Note 24 (3) - Competent Person schemes and exemption of minor works 50.53 KB - explains some areas of work that will be exempt from Building Regulation control.
+Guidance Note 24 (3) - Competent Person schemes and exemption of minor works Link to Adobe PDF file - explains some areas of work that will be exempt from Building Regulation control.

-Please note - some electrical repair work may require the submission of a Building Regulation application.
-(See Part P Electrical Works Guide Note 20 262.92 KB ).
+Some electrical repair work may require the submission of a Building Regulation application.
+(See Part P Electrical Works Guide Note 20 Link to Adobe PDF file).

 To apply you can send in a building notice or submit full plans.
 View a list of fees.